We have 48, 49% of Americans on food stamps, or is it 49 million on food stamps?

 But it was all a lie.

-They knew that 93 million Americans are going to lose their insurance.
+As early as 2010, according to the Federal Register, they knew that 93 million Americans are going to lose their insurance.

-They knew it and they were lying on purpose.
+They knew it, and they were lying on purpose.

-And now that people are losing their insurance and finding they can't keep their doctor, Obamacare has become the domestic policy equivalent of the Iraq war.
+And now that people are losing their insurance and finding they can't keep their doctor, Obamacare has become the domestic policy equivalent of the Iraq War, a protracted fiasco that is proving fatal to the president's credibility and approval rating.

 This is Stephen Hayward writing in Forbes.